Constantine (film): Theatrical

-The original announced release date for the film was September 17, 2004, but it was subsequently pushed back to February 2005.
+The original release date for the film was September 17, 2004, but was subsequently pushed back to February 2005.
 Although the film was intended to be rated PG-13, it received an R-rating from the MPAA, which Lawrence attributed to its religious overtones.

 Home media

 The film was released on VHS and DVD in 2005.
-Warner Home Video announced it would be released on HD DVD on March 28, 2006, making it one of the earliest titles released on that media format, but, following delays to the launch of HD DVD, it actually debuted on HD DVD on June 6, 2006.
-It was released on Blu-ray Disc by Warner Home Video on October 14, 2008.
+Warner Home Video intended to release the film on HD DVD on March 28, 2006, making it one of the earliest films released on the format, but, following delays to the launch of HD DVD, it actually debuted on June 6.
+It was released on Blu-ray by Warner Home Video on October 14, 2008.
+For its 20th anniversary, the film was released on Ultra HD Blu-ray on February 18, 2025.

 Reception

 Box office

 Constantine opened in 3,006 theaters in the United States on February 18, 2005, earning $29.8 million in its opening weekend and ranking second behind Hitch's second weekend.
 It ended its run on June 16, having grossed $76 million in the United States and Canada, and $154.9 million in other territories, for a worldwide total of $230.9 million, against a production budget of $70–100 million.